Weekly Trader's Outlook

 Market Breadth:

-The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP), and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
-Stocks are on track for modest weekly gains, but there wasn't a corresponding expansion in market breadth.
-On a week-over-week basis, the SPX (white line) breadth ticked slightly up 60.80% from 60.00%, the CCMP (blue line) ticked down to 47.48% versus 48.36%, and the the RTY (red line) edged down to 53.49% from 54.70%.
+The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
+It's probably not a surprise to anyone but this week's rout in stocks translated into a rollover in market breadth.
+On a week-over-week basis, the SPX (white line) breadth sank to 37.40% from 47.20%, the CCMP (blue line) dropped to 21.96% from 32.88%, and the the RTY (red line) is at a two-year low of 19.63% versus 33.28%.

 Source: Bloomberg L.P.